goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/run_installer_script.md

 ## What to Do Next ##

-If the installation succeeds, continue to set up Harbor by following the instructions in [Post-Installation Configuration](../configuration/_index.md) and [Initial Configuration in the Harbor UI](../configuration/initial_config_ui.md).
+- If the installation succeeds, continue to set up Harbor by following the instructions in [Post-Installation Configuration](../configuration/_index.md) and [Initial Configuration in the Harbor UI](../configuration/initial_config_ui.md).
+- If you deployed Harbor with HTTP and you want to secure the connections to Harbor, see [Configure HTTPS Access to Harbor](configure_https.md).

-If installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).
+- If installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).

 ----------